7 Marketing Tips for Restoration Companies May 22, 2017 – Posted in: Blog – Tags: Business Tips

 In today’s connected world, you have to be on top of your social media game.
-Choose the platforms where you think your customers are most likely to be, and you can even run social media advertising that’s relevant during certain times of year or in certain situations.
+Choose the platforms where you think your customers are most likely to be, and you can even run social media advertising that’s relevant during certain times of the year or in certain situations.

 Facebook and Twitter allow you to run ads relatively inexpensively, and social media also helps your audience share your messages and grow your base of prospective customers.

 Hire a search engine optimization (SEO) specialist to help your site rise to the top of the search rankings.
 You should also consider a content marketing strategy as well as pay-per-click ads that can help deliver customers looking specifically for your services.